 Everyone with a vegetarian lifestyle can individually highlight or hide foods that contain animal ingredients, such as meat, fish, dairy, egg and honey.

-The profiles can be combined or complemented with own criteria, e.g. a lot of vitamin C or iodine.
+The profiles can be combined or complemented with personal criteria, e.g. a lot of vitamin C and iodine.
 The list can also be sorted ascending or descending by nutritional values.

 There are a lot of things to discover!
 In the following you can find an overview of the main features:Dietary profiles